What Could Be Causing Your Upper Back Pain?

 Accompanied by numbness and tingling in your back or legs

-Not all causes of pain can be prevented.
-If you experience severe upper back pain that doesn't go away on its own, contact us for an appointment.
-Don’t gamble with your health!
+Not all causes of upper back pain can be prevented.
+If you are located in The Woodlands, Conroe, or the surrounding areas and you’re experiencing severe upper back pain that doesn't go away on its own after 7-10 days, contact our team for an appointment.
+Take care of your back by staying healthy and strong!